melkishengue/node-typescipt-MEVN/README.md

 Run the app:
  `make start` That's it 😎

-When the installation is completed, visit [localhost:8080/graphql](localhost:8080/graphql).
+When the installation is completed, visit the graphiql endoint at [localhost:8080/graphql](localhost:8080/graphql) the movies page at [localhost:9000](localhost:9000).
 2 schemas have been defined: movies and reviews.
 You can query against them using [graphql queries](https://graphql.org/learn/queries/) :

 E.g.: